Anoushka Shankar: Benefit concerts

 Over the span of her musical career, Shankar has frequently been invited to perform for benefit concerts around the world.

-In 2000 she shared the stage with Madonna and Bryan Adams at the Summer's Tibetan Peace Garden Benefit concert organised in London by Sting's wife, Trudie Styler; on 29 November 2002, Shankar was the featured performer of the "Indian" half of the Concert for George, a posthumous tribute to the life and music of George Harrison, held at the Royal Albert Hall in London.
+In 2000, she shared the stage with Madonna and Bryan Adams at the Summer's Tibetan Peace Garden Benefit concert organised in London by Sting's wife, Trudie Styler; on 29 November 2002, Shankar was the featured performer of the "Indian" half of the Concert for George, a posthumous tribute to the life and music of George Harrison, held at the Royal Albert Hall in London.
 She opened the show by playing a solo sitar instrumental titled "Your Eyes".
 Also on the sitar, she performed George Harrison's "The Inner Light" with Jeff Lynne.
 Lastly, she conducted a new composition, Arpan, written by her father.
 The composition featured Eric Clapton playing acoustic guitar, and a full orchestra of Indian and Western musicians.
 The concert was modelled after Ravi Shankar's benefit concert with Harrison, the 1971 Concert for Bangladesh.

-Also in 2002 she performed alongside Patti Labelle, Elton John, Nina Simone and others for Rock for the Rainforest, the benefit concert organized by Sting and Trudie Styler at Carnegie Hall.
+Also in 2002, she performed alongside Patti Labelle, Elton John, Nina Simone and others for Rock for the Rainforest, the benefit concert organized by Sting and Trudie Styler at Carnegie Hall.

 Shankar was invited by Richard Gere and Philip Glass to perform in a concert at Avery Fisher Hall in 2003 in aid of the Healing the Divide: A Concert for Peace and Reconciliation.

 Shankar and Jethro Tull postponed a concert scheduled for 29 November 2008 in Mumbai after the 2008 Mumbai attacks.
 They reorganised the performance as A Billion Hands Concert, a benefit performance for victims of the attacks, and held it on 5 December 2008.

-In 2016 Shankar helped gather names and signed a letter to the Guardian for a call for action to help Syrian refugees.
+In 2016, Shankar helped gather names and signed a letter to the Guardian for a call for action to help Syrian refugees.

 In February 2018, she read a poem as part of Letters Live for Help Refugees, alongside other performers such as Gemma Arterton, Andrew Scott, Jade Anouka, Cara Theobold, Florence Welch, Chiwetel Ejiofor, and Joely Richardson, among many others.

-In July 2018 she embarked on a short US tour of Land of Gold to help raise funds for the nonprofit organization Help Refugees.
+In July 2018, Shankar embarked on a short US tour of Land of Gold to help raise funds for the nonprofit organization Help Refugees.